dop251/goja/README.md

 setTimeout() assumes concurrent execution of code which requires an execution environment, for example an event loop similar to nodejs or a browser.
-There is a [separate project](https://github.com/dop251/goja_nodejs) aimed at providing some of the NodeJS functionality and it includes an event loop.
+There is a [separate project](https://github.com/dop251/goja_nodejs) aimed at providing some NodeJS functionality, and it includes an event loop.

 ### Can you implement (feature X from ES6 or higher)?